 Turtle Nutrition Info

-Turtles are omnivores and thrive on a diet of both meat-based and plant matter.
+Red-eared sliders are omnivores and thrive on a diet of both meat-based and plant matter.
 Animal-based foods can include commercial turtle pellets, sardines, shrimp, and worms.
-They should also eat human foods in captivity to ensure that they are receiving all their necessary vitamins and minerals.

-These foods can be cooked chicken or turkey.
-They also enjoy eating live prey like krill, crickets, moths, and feeder fish like goldfish.
-They should eat one cup of food every second which should increase or decrease depending on how much food your turtle leaves over.
-A typical pet turtles’ diet should be a mixture of turtle pellets, live foods, and freeze-dried foods.
+They also enjoy eating live prey like krill, crickets, moths, and feeder fish (these are best offered frozen and thawed).
+A typical pet turtles’ animal-based diet should be a mixture of turtle pellets, live foods, and freeze-dried foods.

 Now you know that fish food can be safe for turtles!
 Although, not as an only diet.
-Your turtle can remain healthy eating small portions of fish food infrequently along with a healthy diet formulated for turtles, then your turtle will remain healthy and happy.
+Your turtle can remain healthy eating small portions of fish food infrequently along with a healthy diet formulated specially for them.

 Looking for more advice on what turtles can eat?
 Check out: